justjulio95/read-me-generator/README.md

 ## Tests
 To run tests, run the following command:

-`TEST`
+TEST

 ## Questions
-If there are any questions concerning this project, please open an issue or contact me directly at TEST@TEST.COM.
+If there are any questions concerning this project, please open an issue or contact me directly at TEST.

 If you would like to see more of my work, please visit my [Github](https://github.com/TEST).